Rushikeshlawand/My_Notes/Intetview Prep/JavaScript.md

 ## Limitations of Callbacks
 - **Callback Hell:** Nesting multiple callbacks can lead to messy, hard-to-read code.
 - Summary: A callback is a function passed into another function to be executed later.
 It's vital for handling asynchronous operations and making JavaScript non-blocking.
 While powerful, it’s important to manage them properly to avoid callback hell.

+## What is Callback Hell?
+Callback Hell refers to the situation where callbacks are nested within other callbacks multiple levels deep, making the code hard to read, understand, and maintain.
+It often occurs when handling asynchronous operations in JavaScript.
 ---
 ## What is Function Currying in JavaScript?
 Function currying is a technique in JavaScript where a function, instead of taking all its arguments at once, takes them one at a time.
 It transforms a function with multiple arguments into a sequence of nested functions, each taking a single argument.